-

 An insurance contract, or insurance policy, is defined as a written deed of insurance contract or other documents equivalent to a deed of insurance contract, along with any other documents that form an inseparable part of the insurance contract.
 These documents contain an agreement between the insurance company or sharia insurance company and the policyholder, insured, or participant.

-OJK Regulation No. 23/POJK.05/2015 concerning Insurance Products and Marketing of Insurance Products, dated November 26, 2015 (“OJK Reg.
-23”), provides that that an insurance policy must not contain words, phrases, or sentences that could result in different interpretations of the covered risks, the insurance company’s obligations, or the obligations of the policyholder, insured, or participant.
+OJK Regulation No. 8 of 2024 concerning Insurance Products and Marketing Channels for Insurance Products, which was enacted on April 25, 2024, and became effective on October 29, 2024 (“OJK Reg.
+8/2024”), provides that that an insurance policy must not contain words, phrases, or sentences that could result in different interpretations of the covered risks, the insurance company’s obligations, or the obligations of the policyholder, insured, or participant.
 OJK Reg.
-23 also provides that the wording used in an insurance policy must not create difficulties for the policyholder, insured, or participant in managing their rights.
+8/2024 also provides that the wording used in an insurance policy must not create difficulties for the policyholder, insured, or participant in managing their rights.

 Are types of insurers regulated differently (i.e. life companies, reinsurers?)

-Yes, the Insurance Law regulates different types of insurers differently, such as conventional and sharia insurance companies.
-Conventional insurers encompass businesses like health insurance and personal accident insurance companies, as well as reinsurance for risks associated with other conventional insurance companies.
+The Insurance Law regulates different types of insurers differently, such as conventional and sharia insurance companies.
+Conventional insurers include businesses like health insurance and personal accident insurance companies, as well as reinsurance for risks associated with other conventional insurance companies.
 Sharia insurance and sharia reinsurance businesses operate based on sharia principles.
 Each type of insurer is subject to different implementing regulations to which they must adhere.
-The regulations also vary depending on whether the insurance product is sharia-based.
+The applicable requirements may also differ depending on whether the insurance product is conventional or sharia-based.

 Are insurance brokers and other types of market intermediary subject to regulation?

-Yes, OJK Reg.
-23 regulates the marketing of insurance products and imposes restrictions on the marketing channels permitted to market these products.
+OJK Reg.
+8/2024 regulates the marketing of insurance products and imposes restrictions on the permitted marketing channels for these products.
 Allowed marketing channels include:

 Is authorisation or a licence required and if so how long does it take on average to obtain such permission?
 What are the key criteria for authorisation?